-The transition from high school to tertiary education is a significant life event, and for many students is their first move away from home.
+The transition from high school to tertiary education is a significant life event, and for many students (domestic or international), is their first move away from home.
 Young people experience huge physical, psychological and behavioural development as they mature into adulthood, such as adopting new behaviours, learning from experience, forming relationships and establishing lifelong health behaviours.
 Students are expected to have the life skills to live independently and must self-manage living arrangements, relationships, and study in a new environment.
 This is a significant ask and there will be differing levels of ability or capacity to respond to any given situation.
 This period of transition marks a vulnerable stage in young people's lives which can impact and alter their health and wellbeing trajectories over the long term.
 As such, students are in need of significant support to maintain wellbeing.
 Quality pastoral care is vital to student wellbeing.
 This includes more than simply looking out for or preventing harm; pastoral care should actively promote and support healthy lifestyles for every student on campus.

-RPH is supportive of the inquiry into student accommodation.
+RPH is supportive of te Rārangi Tikanga Atawahi | the Code of Practice for tertiary and international students.
 This submission addresses public health matters and provides recommendations related to alcohol harm, infection and disease control, sexual health, and overall wellbeing of students in student accommodation.